dondealban/rsgislib/README.md

 * untar-files.py -- decompresses the tar.gz file into a directory with the same name as the tar.gz file
 * generate-header.py -- decompresses tar.gz file into a directory and creates header files for each image inside

-*For working with mosaics downloaded through the JAXA portal (http://www.eorc.jaxa.jp/ALOS/en/palsar_fnf/data/index.htm), note that the images within tar.gz files already contain header files.
+*For working with mosaics downloaded through the [JAXA portal][2], note that the images within tar.gz files already contain header files.
 Hence, the generate-header.py can be skipped.
 The scripts may be executed as follows:*

 * untar-files.py -- decompresses the tar.gz file into a directory with the same name as the tar.gz file
 * mosaic-data.py -- creates a mosaic image using the input parameters set at command line

-subset-files.py -- creates a subset
+* subset-files.py -- creates subset of the images that fits a specified file type *
-calibrate-data.py -
+* calibrate-data.py -

+[1]: http://www.rsgislib.org/index.html "Remote Sensing and GIS SOftware Library"
+[2]: http://www.eorc.jaxa.jp/ALOS/en/palsar_fnf/data/index.htm "JAXA Global PALSAR Mosaic and FNF Maps"